About Brian DeChesare

 That is why we show it as a deduction to calculate the Pre-Tax Income above and why the Deferred Tax line item in the cash flow projections is $0.

-However, there may be exceptions when the PIK Interest is attached to an “equity-like security,” such as convertible preferred stock.
+However, there may be exceptions when the PIK Interest is attached to an “equity-like security,” such as convertible preferred stock or convertible notes for a startup.

 These rules vary based on your region and the tax treatment of different security types there, so this point is case-by-case.